Xeretis/CliLib/readme.md

 To add an option group use the `.addOptionGroup(OptionGroup* newOptionGroup)` or `.addOptionGroup(Groups... groups)` Do not use a dynamically allocated pointer.

 Each command uses a "noRemainder" policy by default, meaning that unrecognized options will throw an error.
 To turn this off use the `.setNoRemainder(bool newNoRemainder)` method with `false` as an argument.
 This change will not apply to subcommands.

+One other thing that commands have is their help flag (`-h` and `--help`).
+This property can also be set.
+Use the `.setHelpCommand(const std::string& shortOption, const std::string& longOption = "")` method to do it.

 ### Option groups